bobsby23/onelink-social/TECHNICAL_DOCUMENTATION.md

 - Never expose service role key to client
 - Blob token is server-only
 - All env vars are validated at runtime

+### Migration from Custom Variable Names
+If you previously used `NEXT_PUBLIC_ONELINKSUPABASE_URL` and `NEXT_PUBLIC_ONELINKSUPABASE_ANON_KEY`, simply copy those values to the new standard variable names in your Vercel project settings.

 ---